René-Émile Godfroy

-René-Émile Godfroy (10 January 1885 – 16 January 1981) was a French admiral, commander of the Force X at the outbreak of the Second World War.
+Vice-Admiral René-Émile Godfroy (10 January 1885 – 16 January 1981) was a French Navy officer who was the commander of the Force X at the outbreak of the Second World War.
 He was interned with his command at Alexandria until 1943, and then retired on suspicion of favouring Henri Giraud over Charles De Gaulle.

 Biography

 Godfroy was born at Paris.
 In June 1940, he commanded French naval forces at Alexandria, where he negotiated, with British Admiral Andrew Cunningham, the peaceful internment of his ships.